Coretta Scott King Award: History

 In 1974, the award was expanded to honor illustrators as well as authors.
 The first illustrator to receive the award was George Ford, for his work in illustrating Ray Charles by Sharon Bell Mathis.
-Mathis won the author award for 1974.

-Starting in 1978, runner-ups to the Author award have been recognized as Honor Books.
-As of 1981, runner-ups to the Illustrator award have been recognized as Honor Books.
+Starting in 1978, the runner-ups for the author prize were listed as Honor Books, and beginning in 1981 the illustrator runner-ups were also listed as Honor Books.

 In 1979, the awards committee and the advisory board merged, forming the Coretta Scott King Award Task Force.
 With support from E. J. Josey, the new committee became part of the Social Responsibilities Round Table (SRRT) of the American Library Association.
-Greer served as its first chair until her death on August 24, 1980.
+Greer served as its first chair until her death on 24 August 1980.
 Harriet Brown then became acting chair.
 Brown was succeeded by Effie Lee Morris in 1981.
 Under Morris' leadership, the Coretta Scott King Awards were officially recognized by the executive board of the ALA.
 Morris wrote formal selection criteria for the awards to meet ALA's standards, and the Coretta Scott King Awards were accepted as an ALA unit award in 1982, the twelfth year that they had been given.

 Winning books receive a medal; honor books receive a certificate.
 Winning and honor books are identified by the presence on their covers of the Coretta Scott King Award Seal.
 The original seal was designed by artist Lev Mills in 1974, with a bronze seal on winning books and a pewter seal on honor books.
 In a later revision of the seal, the colors changed to bronze and black for winners, and pewter and black for honors.

-The award eventually changed its ALA affiliation from the SRRT to the Ethnic and Multicultural Information Exchange Round Table (EMIERT), which had become a closer match for its activities.
+The award eventually changed its ALA affiliation from the SRRT to the Ethnic and Multicultural Information Exchange Round Table (EMIERT), which had previously been a task force of the SRRT and was a closer match for its activities.
+In 2022 The Coretta Scott King Book Award was designated an official ALA Round Table: the Coretta Scott King Book Awards Round Table.

-Dr. Henrietta M. Smith has edited four volumes, published by the American Library Association, that provide a history of the award.
+Dr. Henrietta M. Smith edited four volumes, published by the American Library Association, that provide a history of the award.
+The Coretta Scott King Awards: 50th Anniversary was published in 2019 on the Award's 50th anniversary.

 From 1996 on, the Coretta Scott King Awards program includes the John Steptoe Award for New Talent, optionally awarded to an author, an illustrator, or both.